brightparagon/TIL/Javascript/hash-map.md

-#Hash Map in Javascript
+# Hash Map in Javascript
-Javascript Object is actually hash map with key and value.
+Javascript Object is actually a hash map with key and value.

-###Example
+### Example
 ```javascript
 // make hash map
 let hashmap = {};